 Types of HRAs

-Below are five popular types of HRAs.
+Below are some of the most popular types of HRAs.
 Each serves a slightly different purpose.

 Integrated, Standard, or Group Coverage HRAs